 Westpoint Criterium Races

-The Westpoint criterium races are a series of 10 closed circuit races run by the Exeter Wheelers Cycling Club, Team Tor 2000, and EUCC and are normally held on Tuesday evenings between April and August.
-They are based in the Westpoint Arena (Clyst St Mary) close to Exeter and junction 30 of the M5 and offer opportunities for youth, women, and men in cat 1/2/3/4.
+The Westpoint Criterium Races are a series of closed circuit races run by the Exeter Wheelers Cycling Club and Exeter University CC.
+They are held on Thursday evenings between April and August, and are based at the Westpoint Arena (Clyst St Mary) close to Exeter and junction 30 of the M5.
+The races offer opportunities for youth, women, and men in categories 1/2/3/4.
 All race dates and entry requirements are announced on the British Cycling website.